-Trazodone is most commonly used as a sleeping pill, although it is actually an antidepressant.
-It is oftentimes paired with a benzodiazepine, such as Activan, Xanax and Valium, once its effects begin to wear off and other symptoms, such as sleeping issues, appear.
-If you are experiencing issues from your medications or are taking multiple medications, consider Trazodone withdrawal.
+Trazodone is most commonly prescribed off-label as a sleeping pill, although it is actually an antidepressant.
+It is often times layered in with a benzodiazepine, such as Ativan, Xanax and Valium, benzodiazepines that become less effective as time passes.
+As sleep erodes on a benzodiazepines, Trazodone is often added.
+Unlike benzodiazepines that alter GABA, Trazodone exerts its action on Serotonin.
+If you are experiencing issues from your medications or are taking multiple medications, consider regaining your life by addressing Trazodone withdrawal.

 A Hidden Danger

-Trazodone is very calming and it does not stimulate like other antidepressants.
-Because of this, users may not consider it to be as addictive or hazardous as other medications.
+Trazodone is sedating and it does not stimulate like some antidepressants.
+Because of this, patients may not consider Trazodone to be addictive or cause dependence.
+Many do not realize Trazodone can be as challenging as other antidepressants or addictive medications.
 Also, because it is disguised as a sleeping pill, users may not understand its full effects on the body.
 Not only is it harmful to the body alone, but coupled with other drugs, such as benzodiazepines, can lead to more issues.

 Interactions with Benzodiazepines

-The combination of Trazodone and benzodiazepines can lead to several negative effects.
+The combination of Trazodone and benzodiazepines can lead to negative effects that include:

-- It also delays your body’s awareness of becoming dependent on a benzodiazepine and recognizing that the benzodiazepines aren’t working.
-By the time users realize it, which will happen because that combination always stops working, now they’re addicted to two drugs that they need to taper off of.
+- It also delays your body’s awareness that you are dependent on a benzodiazepine, preventing you from recognizing that the benzodiazepines aren’t working.
+By the time patients realize it, which will happen because that combination always stops working, they are addicted to two drugs that they now need to taper off of.

 There Is A Better Way